benschw/dns-clb-go/README.md

 # Consul CLB for Go

-randomly selects a SRV record answer, then resolves it's A record to an ip, and returns an Address Object:
+randomly selects a `SRV` record answer, then resolves its `A` record to an ip, and returns an `Address` structure:

 	type Address struct {
 		Address string